Fill out the Form Below to Subscribe to our Blog

 If businesses want the leadership pipeline to include diverse talent, then global mobility policies need to be as encouraging of diversity as they can.

-Learn how your global mobility team is able to strengthen your organisation's diversity, equity, and inclusion To begin with, GM teams should review their current mobility policies to update policy language and terms that have historically favoured certain kinds of people and were unconsciously biased towards others – such as single parents – thus generating a rather uniform mobile talent pool.
+To begin with, GM teams should review their current mobility policies to update policy language and terms that have historically favoured certain kinds of people and were unconsciously biased towards others – such as single parents – thus generating a rather uniform mobile talent pool.

 When offering up mobility packages to encourage as wide and as diverse a pool of candidates as possible, it makes sense to give employees choices about benefits or allowances, so they can pick whichever options best suit their personal circumstances.
 For example, a person with a same-sex partner with no children may prefer to use any financial assistance offered for traditional schooling fees to be used instead by their partner to learn the local language or for training to themselves enter the local job market.